What Is A Memorandum Of Sale?

 Most issues with this stage of the conveyancing process are a result of buying within a property chain.
 A property chain occurs when the seller or homebuyer’s transaction is dependent on another sale.
 It’s usually the case that a seller is buying another home to move into themselves and unless you’re a first-time buyer, you’ll likely be selling your home and depending on that sale to fund your move.
 If one link breaks, perhaps due to the seller not being able to procure a house or simply deciding not to move after all, the entire chain falls apart.

-As the memorandum of sale is not a legally binding document there are no penalties if one party chooses to withdraw at this stage, therefore no reassurance that the sale will continue to completion.
+As the sales memorandum is not a legally binding document there are no penalties if one party chooses to withdraw at this stage, therefore no reassurance that the sale will continue to completion.
 While you cannot eradicate the possibility of a sale falling through, being organised and honest throughout the process helps.
 When buying, be honest about your financial situation and procure a mortgage agreement in principle before starting to ensure you’re only looking at properties you will get the finance for.
 When selling, be fair with your asking price and honest about the condition of the property.

 A memorandum of sale can seem overwhelming.
 However, the importance and benefits of procuring one make it worth taking the time to familiarise yourself with it and we recommend seeking legal guidance if you feel you need to.
 If you’re looking to buy or sell a property quickly, contact our experienced surveying professionals here at Good Move, who will be happy to help.